capactio/capact/docs/proposal/20201207-workflow-rendering.md

 ### How to conditionally call an Interface

-Content Creators might make their Actions self-sufficient and create the dependent TypeInstances in it, or allow the Voltron User to provide existing TypeInstances for the Action.
+Content Creators might make their Actions self-sufficient and create the dependent TypeInstances in it, or allow the Capact User to provide existing TypeInstances for the Action.
 To support this case, we need an option to conditionally call an Interface.

-We decided to introduce a directive `voltron-when` to support this.
-Argo conditionals are evaluated during workflow execution and we need to evaluate the conditions during render-time, to do not resolve Interfaces to Implementations, and to include unnecessary workflow steps.
+We decided to introduce a directive `capact-when` to support this.
+Argo conditionals are evaluated during workflow execution, and we need to evaluate the conditions during render-time, to do not resolve Interfaces to Implementations, and to include unnecessary workflow steps.

 Only input TypeInstances can be used in the condition syntax.
-If the Content Creator defined an additional input TypeInstance `postgresql`, then he can make conditions based on it, for example, `voltron-when: postgresql == nil`.
+If the Content Creator defined an additional input TypeInstance `postgresql`, then he can make conditions based on it, for example, `capact-when: postgresql == nil`.

 For the actual implementation aspect, we propose to use the [Expr](https://github.com/antonmedv/expr) library to evaluate the condition expressions.
 It is used in Argo for the `depends` directive.
 In the [rendering proof-of-concept](../investigation/workflow-rendering) the library [govaluate](https://github.com/Knetic/govaluate) was used, but it looks no longer maintained, based on GitHub activity.